Global Cyber Incident Patterns

 Why this matters

-By selecting only the most informative variables and pairing each chart with a short explanation, the website turns a large existing dataset into a more accessible and interpretable representation of global cyber incident patterns.
+By selecting only the most informative variables and pairing each chart with a short explanation, the website turns a large dataset into a more accessible and interpretable representation of global cyber incident patterns.